 “It is about how to be successful in our industry, how to communicate with our industry partners and people that are giving us advice,” Hartmann emphasizes.

-The two faculty advisers to the group, Hartmann and CCEE Senior Lecturer Jenny Baker, knew the 2016 GEC proposal prompt would be exciting.
+The two faculty advisors to the group, Hartmann and CCEE Senior Lecturer Jenny Baker, knew the 2016 GEC proposal prompt would be exciting.
 Each proposal needed to design an energy update for a community school.
 The team picked Edwards Elementary, and unique challenges cropped up.

 “How do we show and recommend improvements on this building that’s only a couple years old?”
 Baker remembers thinking shortly after the decision to use the newly-constructed school was made.